How To Make a Good Speech Great? Sing It!

 04/19/2021

 When I work with a person who stutters, we sing the words; a person does not stutter when they sing.
 Somebody who has had nodules or other medical vocal issues?
 You guessed it, we re-train them to sing their words.
 Easy vocal onset, connected sounds over a well-supported breath.
-Magic.
+Wow, what a difference.
 An accent?
 You guessed it.
 We'll connect the words the way we do when we sing, so that the final sounds are not changed or deleted.
 So simple.
 So effective.

 When a person is stuck in a certain way of speaking, sounding or using their voice, I may ask them to sing or imitate a singer.
 After some potential reluctance, and with light-hearted encouragement, they do it.
 Eureka!
 We've tapped into a different way of connecting to their voice and themselves.
 Further exploration continues and fun and enlightenment ensue.

-A LOT of people I coach are working on improving the presentation skills.
+A LOT of people I coach are working on improving their presentation skills.
 So, without further ado...

 Want to make a good speech great?